-Every year I feel like I am having the same conversation(s) with my kids regarding the holidays and their daddy’s job.
+Every year I feel like I am having the same conversation(s) with my kids regarding the holidays as a law enforcement family and their daddy’s job.
 The first few years were the easiest, actually, because they were so little so they didn’t notice any differences.

 But as they grow and see that our family celebrates at different times than people they know or at different times of the day, I get asked questions.